georgeandr/georgeandr/README.md

 * 🌐 IoT, Natural Language Processing
 * 🏎️ Autonomous Driving

-Georgios is also active in academic research and has contributed to HORIZON2020 projects, authoring publications in AI and Blockchain fields.
+George is also active in academic research and has contributed to HORIZON2020 projects, authoring publications in AI and Blockchain fields.

 ## 🌐 Socials: